-The aim was to develop a project that leverages the methodologies and best practices of each organisation.
-The result was an integrated district whole school development model, addressing infrastructure development, curriculum support, social welfare and leadership in schools, which could be implemented at a district level.
+KST is a collaboration between Kagiso Trust and the Cyril Ramaphosa Foundation.
+The collaboration emerged from the experience of both entities in the implementation of their respective Whole School Development programmes.
+The aim was to develop a programme that leverages the methodologies and best practices of each organisation.
+The result was an integrated District Whole School Development model, addressing infrastructure development, curriculum support, social welfare and leadership in schools, which could be implemented at a district level.

-KST WHOLE SCHOOLS DEVELOPMENT MODEL
+DISTRICT WHOLE SCHOOL DEVELOPMENT MODEL

 WHO WE ARE

 KST is run by passionate individuals led by CEO Themba Mola.
 We are dedicated to making an impact in changing the landscape of education in South Africa.